 The ORFA's official publication, Facility Forum, is produced quarterly and distributed to members and other stakeholders.
 The magazine highlights articles of interest covering a variety of subject areas including, refrigeration, aquatics, arenas, buildings, parks as well as providing key product updates, member highlight and industry news.
-2016 saw a renewed commitment to the publication with a rebranded look and feel with Naylor Association Solutions acting as publisher.
-A special thank you is extended to the Public Services Health and Safety Association, I.B.
-Storey and George Barnes and Associates for their regular feature editorial contributions in 2016.
+2017 was the second year of a three year renewed commitment to the publication with a rebranded look and feel with Naylor Association Solutions acting as publisher.
+A thank you is extended to the Public Services Health and Safety Association, I.B.
+Storey, George Barnes Cemetery Training and the Frank Cowan Company for their regular feature editorial contributions in 2017.
+Also, to the advertisers who continue to support the magazine.